-I have teaching experience as a Course Instructor in the Faculty of Translation, Linguistics, and Cultural Studies (site in German), at the Johannes Gutenberg University of Mainz in Germany, and as a Teaching Assistant in the Department of Communication Studies at York University and the Department of English & Film Studies at Wilfrid Laurier University in Canada.
-I have guest lectured on several occasions, including in York University’s Department of English and the Department of English and General Education at Seneca College.
+I am currently a tenure-track Assistant Professor of Digital Media, Culture, and Narrative at Lingnan University, an Anglophone university in Hong Kong.
+Previously, I have been an Instructor in the Faculty of Translation, Linguistics, and Cultural Studies (site in German), at the Johannes Gutenberg University of Mainz in Germany, and as a Teaching Assistant in the Department of Communication Studies at York University and the Department of English & Film Studies at Wilfrid Laurier University in Canada.
+I have delivered guest lectures on several occasions, including at York University and Memorial University in Canada, and several California State University campuses in the United States.

-Covering the studies of media studies, the critical and creative digital humanities, digital narratives, contemporary literature, and cultural studies, my interdisciplinary teaching experience has developed my pedagogical skills to be flexible enough to complement different areas, levels, and methods of study.
+Covering the studies of media, narrativity, communication, and culture, my interdisciplinary teaching experience has developed my pedagogical skills to be flexible enough to complement different areas, levels, and methods of study.
+I offer particular expertise in two areas: interactive and tool-based approaches (as part of digital culture); and skill-building methods in writing.
+Both are shaped to complement the unique needs of my students.

 My attention to the unique needs of students has been sharpened by past experience as a teacher and tutor of recently immigrated Chinese high school students in Canada.
 Instructing in both English and Cantonese, I designed group and one-on-one curricula in the fields of English literature, and critical reading and writing skills (for the latter, in preparation for the TOEFL, or, Test of English as a Foreign Language).